island-is/handbook/docs/api-design-guide/data-definitions.md

 # Data Definitions and Standards

+## Text encoding

 APIs should represent all texts in the [UTF-8] encoding.
-Attributes representing arrays or lists should be named as plural nouns.

 ## JSON